0xricksanchez/like-dbg/examples/README.md

 # README

-This directory houses example use cases and demo configutations for LIKE-DBG.
+This directory houses example use cases and demo configurations for LIKE-DBG.